TheMicroservicesAgency/msa-website/source/faq.html.md

 - Provide good enough performance

-  - by leveraging techniques such as caching data when it makes sense
+  - by leveraging techniques such as caching when it makes sense

-  - by making it possible to throw more servers at the problem, if needed
+  - by making it possible to throw more hardware at the problem, if needed

 # Can I submit a microservice to the MSA ?